 The table highlights how even in the top 11 recruiters there are a few big giants who hire network engineers at a pay range above the average base pay for this job role in India.
 Therefore, keep in mind that the company plays a key role in deciding network engineers’ salaries in India.

 There is competition at every step of our life.
 There are more people out there than the jobs available.
 Yes, we are witnessing new job opportunities and job roles never heard of before but, the manpower is increasing at an equal rate.
 For this exact purpose, one needs to upskill oneself with time.

-A network engineer’s salary might be different for a fresher who has the knowledge of the latest technologies over an experienced network engineer.
+A network engineer’s salary might be different for a fresher who has the knowledge of the latest technologies than an experienced network engineer.
 Skills represent versatility, efficiency, and productivity.

 Every company wants an employer who could go a mile ahead of their job roles and responsibilities.

-Therefore, a network engineer salary in India can be affected by the skill set a professional acquires.
+Therefore, a network engineer’s salary in India can be affected by the skill set a professional acquires.